This article is also available in Chinese閱讀中文版 →

 I have this enabled but only for sending messages to myself — never for communicating with others on my behalf.
 The reason is simple: messages sent in your name by AI can’t be unsent.
 If it misunderstands the context, uses the wrong tone, or gets tricked by Prompt Injection into sending something, you bear the consequences.

-I use OpenClaw as the communication layer for my AI goal management system — enabling message lets it proactively push notifications to me: Daily Briefs, task reminders, and to-do alerts, all sent to myself.
+I use OpenClaw as the mobile gateway to my entire AI second brain — enabling message lets it proactively push notifications to me: Daily Briefs, task reminders, and to-do alerts, all sent to myself.

 Hardware Control: nodes